Medicine Acceptance Rates: G5 Universities

 The table below presents the offer and acceptance rates for Medicine at the G5 universities.
 The data for each university is from the most recent year when full data is available.

 Oxford has the lowest offer and acceptance rate for Medicine of the four.
-Imperial has the highest offer rate, though its acceptance rate is much lower, most likely reflecting the fact that many students who are offered a place by Imperial choose instead to study Medicine elsewhere.
+UCL has the highest offer rate, though its acceptance rate is much lower, most likely reflecting the fact that many students who are offered a place by UCL choose instead to study Medicine elsewhere.

 We’ll go into a bit more detail on what these offer and acceptance rates tell us in the next section.